Yomguithereal/baobab/README.md

 #### Facets

-Facets can be considered as a "view" upon the data of your tree (a filtered version of an array stored within your tree, for instance).
+Facets can be considered as a "view" on the data of your tree (a filtered version of an array stored within your tree, for instance).

 They watch over some paths of your tree and will update their cached data only when needed.
-They can also be listened at like any cursors.
+As for cursors, you can also listen to their updates.

 Facets can be defined at the tree's instantiation likewise: